 When you call your insurance company, provide them with The Birth Center’s NPI number 1902975659.
 This number is needed in order to receive the correct reimbursement information.
-The codes that we will bill are 99205 for a first visit and 99205 for follow up visits.
+The codes that we will bill are 99205 for a new patient’s first visit and 99215 for established patients and follow up visits.
 (Do not ask for lactation coverage use the codes provided above).

 Important Questions for You to Ask Your Insurance Company

 - Is my policy in network with the NPI provided?

 - What is my coverage for the following codes 99205 and 99215?

 - With these codes (99205, 99215) will I be subject to a deductible, copay or coinsurance?